Arizona Radiogenic Helium Dating Laboratory

 The Arizona Laserchron Center

-- Our Element2 high-resolution ICP-MS is installed!
-August 2007
+- Our Element2 high-resolution ICP-MS was installed in August 2007

 Our new HR-ICP-MS, being installed in the new ICP-MS lab. |